consort-it/timesheet-ui/README.md

 **Please note: By deleting a customer**
 1. you also delete all projects for this customer
 2. you DO NOT delete it from the database but only from the UI
-3. the already created records will NOT be deleted.
-You stil can find them in your tracking and managing view
+3. already created records will NOT be deleted.
+You still can find them in your tracking and managing view
-4. you stil be able to export already created records in the excel overview
+4. you still be able to export already created records in the excel overview
 5. you will no longer be able to track new records for this customer or its projects

 To restore deleted customers, please contact the administrator.